AirenSoft/OvenPlayer/docs/api.md

 #### player.on('error')

-Occurs when something going wrong.
+Occurs when something is going wrong.

 Value|Type|Memo
 -|-|-